davebuk/davebuk-Wemos-MQTT-websocket-PubSub-client/README.md

 ﻿## Wemos-MQTT-websocket-PubSub-client

  This project came about while looking for a quick way of seeing the status of various espurna flashed IOT devices.
-All of my devices use the MQTT protocal to communicate with openHAB.
+All of my devices use the MQTT protocol to communicate with openHAB.

  Using the option of MQTT over websockets, I found a web based MQTT client made by HiveMQ that will run in a single web page.
 I wondered if it was possible to run the page in a web server hosted on an ESP8266 WEMOS D1 MINI board.